WakiMak/trentent.github.io-forked/_posts/2015-09-27-appv5-sequencing-oracle-11g-r2.md

 &nbsp;

 <div>
-  There are multiple directories we can choose. Â I opted to use "Common AppData". Â That means I will install the Oracle client here: "C:ProgramData". Â It does not contain a space, is tokenized, and when expanded will remain on the C: drive. Â I created a 'response' file for the Oracle install.
+  There are multiple directories we can choose.
+I opted to use "Common AppData".
+That means I will install the Oracle client here: "C:ProgramData".
+It does not contain a space, is tokenized, and when expanded will remain on the C: drive.
+I created a 'response' file for the Oracle install.
 </div>

 <div>